-The sync input circuitry can be configured to provide a termination impedance of 75 ohms to a connected source.
+The sync input circuitry can be configured to provide a 75 ohm termination impedance to a connected source.
 When the sync input is not terminated the input impedance is very high, essentially applying no load to the source.
-If the sync source is connected only to the Model 780-03's BNC input connector then enabling termination is typically appropriate.
+If the sync source is connected only to the Model 780-01's BNC input connector then enabling termination is typically appropriate.
 However, if the sync source is being "shared" by multiple inputs then care must be taken so that the signal is only terminated by one device.
 By default sync termination is enabled.